Dechomai/accept-eth-contracts/README.md

 # accept-eth-contracts

-Ethereum contracts used in accept marketplace
+Ethereum contracts used in Accept marketplace

 ## Compile smart contracts